hawtio/hawtio/hawtio-web/src/main/webapp/app/elasticsearch/doc/help.md

 ### Elasticsearch

 This hawtio plugin allows to connect to a ElasticSearch (http://www.elasticsearch.org/) server running on a machine (e.g : localhost:9200) and can be query to retrieve documents from indices.
-By default the 'index Sample Docs' will populate an indice 'twitter' and create documents of type 'tweet'.
+By default the 'index Sample Docs' will populate an indices 'twitter' and create documents of type 'tweet'.

 Remarks :